heroiclabs/nakama-docs/docs/friends.md

 ## Block a friend

-You can stop a user from 1-on-1 chat or other social features with a user if you block them.
+You can stop a user from using 1-on-1 chat or other social features with a user if you block them.
 The user who wants to block should send the message.
 They can be unblocked later with a [Friend Remove](#friend-remove) message.

 A user who has been blocked will not know which users have blocked them.
 That user can continue to add friends and interact with other users.